samuel-book/stroke_outcome/intro.md

 #### Proportion LVO calculated in these notebooks

-Two of the methods we use here to produce the mRS distributions estimate the proportion of LVO as part of their calculations.
+One of the methods we use here to produce the mRS distributions estimate the proportion of LVO as part of their calculations.

-nLVO baseline (no treatment effect) calculation: 33.0% nLVO t=0 treatment with IVT calculation: 38.7%
+nLVO baseline (no treatment effect) calculation: 33.0%

 ## References used in modelling